How that Pepsi Kendall Jenner ad taught brands to respond in this moment

 Nike led the way in 2018 by choosing as its spokesperson Colin Kaepernick, who martyred his football career to protest anti-black police violence, and not only weathered the storm of controversy but emerged more popular (and lucrative) than ever.
 The following year, Gillette gave wokeness a shot with an ad condemning toxic masculinity, thumbed its nose at detractors, and got a big win out of it.
 Obviously, these brands aren’t heroic for stirring up the pot and reaping the benefits, but they have proved that it makes both moral and fiscal sense in a heated political climate to explicitly choose a side.
 Both ads were a far cry from Pepsi cravenly donning protest chic for a meaningless selfie at a turbulent time.

 However, some brands have missed the broader point surrounding Pepsi’s epic miscalculation.
 Activism means more than empty posturing, it means actively doing the work.
-If a brand’s house is not in order, people will call them out on making overtures toward solidarity.
+If a brand’s house is not in order, people should, will, and do call them out on making overtures toward solidarity.

-Here are some brands that have been dunked on more than they’ve been applauded in recent days.
+Here are some brands that have gotten dunked on more than they’ve been applauded in recent days.

 few companies have done as much to promote widespread racist paranoia in recent years as this one https://t.co/ikeVgmOEsu